asreview-ftm-hackathon/Visualization_VOSViewer_Mail_Domains/README.md

 ## Ideas for future improvement

 - further clean email domains (harmonize OCR errors)
-- distinguish from/to to create directional network (but: issue with data quality)
+- distinguish from/to email addresses to create directional network (but: issue with data quality)
-- use date informtation to create time lapse visualization
+- use date information to create time lapse visualization

 ## Applicability to larger dataset
 In principle, the method can be directly applied to a larger dataset (when preprocessing is done similar to the sample dataset).
 For a clear visualization, a cut-off value for which domains to include can be used (e..g based on node weight and/or link strength).